 Super Start Economy

 Super State Economy is the most affordable private-label battery offered by O’Reilly Auto Parts.
 These batteries are ideal for those on a budget and who have an older vehicle.
 These batteries tend to be about 30% less expensive than the average battery.

 Super Start Premium

 Super Start Premium is the mid-level battery offered by O’Reilly Auto Parts.
-Whether you have a newer or an older vehicle, Super Start Premium will provide one of the best values in the line-up of O’Reilly Auto Part batteries.
+Whether you have a newer or an older vehicle, Super Start Premium will provide the best value in the O’Reilly batteries line-up.